Finite Localities II

 Let $(\ca L,\D,S)$ be a locality.
 There is then a category $\ca F=\ca F_S(\ca L)$ - the ``fusion system" of $\ca L$ - whose objects are the subgroups of $S$, and whose morphisms are compositions of conjugation maps $c_g:X\to Y$ from one subgroup of $S$ into another, induced by elements $g\in\ca L$.
 We say that $\ca L$ is a locality {\it on} $\ca F$.

-There is an extensive theory of abstract fusion systems and, more particularly, of ``saturated" fusion systems.
+There is an extensive theory of abstract fusion systems and, more particularly, of saturated fusion systems.
 The references by Craven [Cr], and by Aschbacher, Kessar, and Oliver [AKO] provide far more material than will be needed here.
-In fact, we shall provide a self-contained treatment of fusion systems, up to a certain point.
-Thus, there will be introductory material in sections 1 and 2, but then in section 6 we shall make use of some powerful theorems from [5a], and exploit some arguments from [He2], in order to obtain the main results we shall need concerning fusion systems of localities.
-The material at the beginning of section 1, through definition 1.8, is all that is required in order to put in place the notion of ``proper locality" (It should be mentioned that the definition of ``radical" subgroup in 1.8 is different from the usual one.)

-The locality $(\ca L,\D,S)$ on $\ca F$ is defined to be proper if, firstly, $\D$ is not too small - the technical condition being that $\D$ should contain the set $\ca F^{cr}$ of all subgroups of $S$ which are both centric and radical in $\ca F$.
-Secondly (and lastly), what is required is that all of the normalizer groups $N_{\ca L}(P)$ for $P\in\D$ should be of characteristic $p$ - where one says that a finite group $G$ is of characteristic $p$ if $C_G(O_p(G))\leq O_p(G)$.
-It turns out (see Proposition 2.9) that if $\ca L$ is an arbitrary locality for which $\D$ is not too small in the above sense, and also not too large, then $\ca L$ has a canonical homomorphic image which is a proper locality on $\ca F$.

-We shall be concerned here almost exclusively with proper localities, with the aim of providing the technical back-ground for the main theorems in Part III.
-Three questions need to be addressed, concerning the fusion system $\ca F$ of a proper locality $(\ca L,\D,S)$. \roster
+It is possible to provide a completely self-contained treatment of the fusion systems associated with localities; and such a treatment will in fact be necessary when generalizing the results here (where $\ca L$ is finite) to {\it discrete localities} (where $\ca L$ is ``finite-dimensional").
+Our approach here is to compromise, by presenting elementary material on fusion systems in a self-contained way in section 1, and to avail ourselves of the literature on saturated fusion systems in section 6.
+Readers who are already familiar with fusion systems, and who may be tempted to simply skip over section 1, are advised to familiarize themselves with the definition 1.8 of {\it radical} subgroups (not the usual definition, but equivalent to the usual definition if the ambient fusion system is saturated), and of {\it subcentric} subgroups.